Food and recipes

 - Have healthy snacks and drinks in between.
 Have them close to the bedside and breastfeeding chair at all times, even at night.

-- Sweet herbs are good for digestion and breast milk production (Fennel, cardamom, dill, basil, ginger, cumin, aniseeds)
+- Sweet herbs are good for digestion and breast milk production (Fennel, cardamom, dill, basil, ginger, cumin, aniseeds).

-- Avoid usage of strong herbs (peppers, garlic and raw onion) and citrus fruits.
+- Avoid usage of strong herbs (peppers, garlic, and raw onion) and citrus fruits.

 The Postnatal Support Network (PSN) addresses the importance of a well-prepared and relaxing 40 day postnatal period.
-It is an international organisation with a non-medical and social network, informing families-to-be about this special and delicate time after birth.
+It is an international organisation with a non-medical and social network, informing families and especially mothers about this special and delicate time after birth.